Upfront Mortgage Insurance Premiums (UFMIP): What You Need To Know

 Can UFMIP Be Refunded?

-Yes, you can get a partial UFMIP refund if you closed on your loan on or after January 1, 2001 and you are paying off (or refinancing) your FHA loan within 5 years from the date of closing.
+Homeowners could get a partial UFMIP refund if they closed on their loan on or after January 1, 2001 and are paying off (or refinancing) their FHA loan within 5 years from the date of closing.
 You can also get a refund if you refinance your current FHA loan to another FHA loan within 3 years.

-You can also get a refund if you overpay, make a payment for an invalid case number or find yourself in a non-endorsed case situation which gets canceled by the lender or HUD.
+You can additionally get a refund if you overpay, make a payment for an invalid case number or find yourself in a non-endorsed case situation that gets canceled by the lender or HUD.

-Learn more about FHA mortgage insurance refunds and whether you can get a refund on HUD's website.
-You can also take a look at HUD's upfront mortgage insurance premium refund percentages to learn whether you qualify.
+Learn more on HUD’s website about FHA mortgage insurance refunds and whether you can get a refund.
+You can also take a look at HUD’s upfront mortgage insurance premium refund percentages to learn whether you qualify.

-When you take an FHA loan, you must pay both an upfront mortgage insurance premium and a monthly premium to protect your lender in case you default on your loan.
+If you go the route of getting an FHA loan, you’ll enjoy several benefits of this government-insured loan program, but you’ll have to pay an upfront mortgage insurance premium and a monthly premium to protect your lender if you default on your loan.

-An FHA loan upfront mortgage insurance premium (UFMIP), is also called an upfront premium.
-The upfront mortgage premium will cost 1.75% of your loan amount.
-You'll pay an ongoing MIP as well, as part of your monthly mortgage payment.
+An FHA loan’s upfront mortgage insurance premium (UFMIP) is also known, simply, as an upfront premium, and it will cost 1.75% of your loan amount.
+You’ll pay an ongoing MIP as well, as part of your monthly mortgage payment.

 Melissa Brock